GauBen/timeline/packages/formgator/README.md

 - Why does `text()` produce `null` for an empty string?

   This allows making the difference between _empty_ and _valid_.
 For instance, the field `<input type="text" minlength="4">` would accept both `''` and `'1234'` but not `'123'`; an empty field is considered valid as long as the `required` attribute is not set on the input.
 Therefore, `text()` produces `string` when valid and `null` when empty.
 To receive a `string` value, either use `text({ required: true })` to prevent empty inputs, `text().transform(v => v ?? '')` to transform `null` into `''`, or `text().trim()` to transform whitespace-only strings into `''`.

+- Why use both `null` and `undefined`?

+  `null` is used to represent an empty field, while `undefined` is used to represent a missing field.
+JavaScript is a weird language with two different ways to represent the absence of a value, and we can use this to our advantage.

+- Why?
+Just why?

+  I needed a way to mirror client-side validation on a server application.
+Most JavaScript form validation libraries are designed to work with native JS objects, not `FormData`, so I made my own.

 ## License